Empire: United States

-Despite the anti-imperial ideology and systematic differences, the political objectives and strategies of the United States government have been quite similar to those of previous empires.
 Throughout the 19th century, the United States government attempted to expand its territory by any means necessary.
 Regardless of the supposed motivation for this constant expansion, all of these land acquisitions were carried out by imperialistic means.
 This was done by financial means in some cases, and by military force in others.
-Most notably, the Louisiana Purchase (1803), the Texas Annexation (1845), and the Mexican Cession (1848) highlight the imperialistic goals of the United States during this “modern period” of imperialism.
+Most notably, the Louisiana Purchase (1803), the Texas Annexation (1845), and the Mexican Cession (1848) highlight the imperialistic goals of the United States during this "modern period" of imperialism.
 The U.S. government has stopped adding additional territories, where they permanently and politically take over since the early 20th century, and instead have established 800 military bases as their outposts.
-With this overt but subtile military control of other countries, scholars consider U.S. foreign policy strategies to be imperialistic.
+With this overt but subtle military control of other countries, scholars consider U.S. foreign policy strategies to be imperialistic.
 Academic Krishna Kumar argues that the distinct principles of nationalism and imperialism may result in common practice; that is, the pursuit of nationalism can often coincide with the pursuit of imperialism in terms of strategy and decision making.
-Stuart Creighton Miller posits that the public's sense of innocence about Realpolitik (cf. American exceptionalism) impairs popular recognition of US imperial conduct since it governed other countries via surrogates.
-These surrogates were domestically-weak, right-wing governments that would collapse without US support.
+Stuart Creighton Miller posits that the public's sense of innocence about Realpolitik (politics based on practical considerations, rather than ideals) impacts popular recognition of US imperial conduct since it governed other countries via surrogates.
+These surrogates were domestically weak, right-wing governments that would collapse without US support.

-Former President G. W. Bush's Secretary of Defense, Donald Rumsfeld, said: "We don't seek empires.
+Former President George W. Bush's Secretary of Defense, Donald Rumsfeld, said: "We don't seek empires.
 We're not imperialistic; we never have been."
 This was said in the context of the international opposition to the Iraq War led by the United States in manner widely regarded as imperial.
-In his book review of Empire (2000) by Michael Hardt and Antonio Negri, Mehmet Akif Okur posits that since the September 11 attacks in the United States, the international relations determining the world's balance of power (political, economic, military) have been altered.
-With the 2003 invasion of Iraq underway, historian Sidney Lens argued that from its inception, the US has used every means available to dominate foreign peoples and states.
-The same time, Eliot A. Cohen suggested: "The Age of Empire may indeed have ended, but then an age of American hegemony has begun, regardless of what one calls it."
+With the 2003 invasion of Iraq underway, historian Sidney Lens argued that, from its inception, the US has used every means available to dominate foreign peoples and states.
+Another Historian, John Darwin, emphasized that, synchronously with decolonization, proceeded the bipolar empire-building.
+Two great imperial systems, the United States and the Soviet Union, struggled to contain each other’s expansion.
+After 1990, the United States became "the only world empire."
+The Second World War, according to Michael Mann, hastened on the end of Eurasian empires as well as a triumph of the "American global empire."
+While defeating and containing Eurasian empires and encouraging the liquidation of Colonial empires, the United States built another one—"and not just any empire, but a globe-spanning leviathan."
+Finding the phenomenon ethically disappointing, Ethicist Gary Dorrien stated that the United States since 1989 has wielded a "new kind of world empire" that overshadows all former colonial empires.
+The decolonized zones were not left with imperial vacuum.
+The United States appeared operating in areas that derive from the Spanish, Ottoman, British, French, and Soviet Empires.
+Eliot A. Cohen suggested: "The Age of Empire may indeed have ended, but then an age of American hegemony has begun, regardless of what one calls it."
 Some scholars did not bother how to call it: "When it walks like a duck, talks like a duck, it's a duck."